tinkrelectronic/fritzing-app/build.md

 ## Qt 6.8.1 with msvc2022_64 tools installed
 Additional Libraries (Qt)

+You can choose a different Qt version, but you will need to swap the dll's.

 ### Fritzing Source
 Either download and extract zip or git clone to directory.